srozum/film_camera_tester/README.md

 ### Features in development

-- Calibrated Light Source
-  - Light Unit socket has pins to control the brightness of the light source, fan, and receiving feedback signal.
-Few versions of Light Units were designed and work on the production version is in progress.
 - Measuring modes based on a light accumulating method to measure exposure values and test automatic cameras
   - Socket B has I2C bus pins connected to currently not used pins.
 Those pins are going to be used by a light measuring sensor.